idanielarias/Election/README.md

  find the candidate with the most votes from the tally the winner is the candidate with an outright majority (50% + 1)

-// we can have a tie (minVotes == maxVotes)
-// we can have a split voting with many candidates (to be answered and checked with the technical lead)
+ we could have a tie (minVotes == maxVotes) we could have a split voting with many candidates (to be answered and checked with the technical lead)

 Comments: